Top SEO Trends To Look Out For In 2021

 First up, is the all-important Page Experience ranking factor that’s about to come in May of this year.
 Google officially announced it in November 2020 but there was chatter going around it even before that.

-This update will essentially take expected user experience into consideration for ranking in search results.
-This ranking signal will itself have multiple sub-factors associated with it including, mobile-friendliness, safe browsing, HTTPS, intrusive interstitials and the core web vitals.
+This update will essentially take the expected user experience into consideration for ranking in search results.
+This ranking signal will itself have multiple sub-factors associated with it, including mobile-friendliness, safe browsing, HTTPS, intrusive interstitials, and the core web vitals.
 Among all these, the core web vitals will take up most of this score.
 And the 3 factors that you need to focus on are:

 - Largest Contentful Paint (LCP).
 This measures the time it takes for a main page’s content to load.
 Ideally, it should be less than 2.5 seconds